rohitTo95/UI-Develop--internship/README.md

-# PopX - Modern User Account Management Platform
+# UI Design Development For Internship Assigment

-PopX is a sleek, responsive web application built with React and TypeScript that provides a seamless user account management experience.
+This is a mobile-responsive web application built with React and TypeScript that provides a seamless user account management experience.
 The platform features an intuitive interface for user registration, authentication, and profile management.

 ## 🌟 Features